phhien203/gixer/README.md

 ## Roadmap

-Here are features that can be added in the future
+Here are some features that can be added in the future
 - Add E2E and unit tests
-- Make the search term in the input control reflected in the address bar, so that users can bookmark the link and see the previous search results.
+- Make the search term in the input control reflected to the address bar, so that users can bookmark the link and see the previous search results
-- Add the ability to advanced search for users
+- Add users advanced search functionality
 - Add light/dark mode switcher
+- Show the very first pull request of a Github account in each search result
-- Add metadata tags to make the app more SEO friendly.
+- Add metadata tags to make the app more SEO friendly
 - Fully support for accessibility
-- Apply custom preload strategy for lazy loaded modules
+- Apply custom preload strategy for lazy loaded feature modules
 - Opt-in Nx Cloud

 ## License